angular/material-start/README.md

 # Angular Material-Start (ES6 Tutorials)

-This branch contains the tutorial steps and processes used to implement the start-app shown below:
+This branch contains the same tutorial application created in master and the es5 branch... but this branch implements the application using JSPM and ES6.

+> There are no tutorial steps in this branch.
+Instead the finished application is published here for comparison and learning purposes.

 ![material-starter-ux2](https://cloud.githubusercontent.com/assets/210413/6448551/70864488-c0e0-11e4-8767-c4e1e4c2f343.png)